mvolkmann/blog/src/feather-weather.md

 with the text "showing {kind} temperatures".
 This defaults to showing actual temperatures.

+The third setting determines the number of days of forecasted temperatures that are displayed on the Chart screen.
+This defaults to five, but can be set to any number from one to five.

-The third setting chooses between displaying days in the heat map screen on the left or top.
+The fourth setting chooses between displaying days in the heat map screen on the left or top.
 When the days are displayed on the left, the rows represent days and the columns represent hours of the day.
 When the days are displayed on the top, the columns represent days and the rows represent hours of the day.

-The fourth setting chooses between using relative colors and absolute colors to describe temperatures on the Forecast and Heat Map screens.
+The fifth setting chooses between using relative colors and absolute colors to describe temperatures on the Forecast and Heat Map screens.
 In absolute mode, blue represents zero degrees Fahrenheit or less and red represents 100 degrees Fahrenheit more.